-When the owner of a major elephant camp is murdered, Kham finds himself the number one suspect and on the run from both the police and the deceased's vengeful the twin nieces.
-But luck is ...
+When the owner of a major elephant camp is murdered, Kham finds himself the number one suspect and on the run from both the police and the deceased's vengeful twin nieces.
+But luck is on ...
 See full summary »

 Ong Bak 3 picks up where Ong Bak 2 had left off.
 Tien is captured and almost beaten to death before he is saved and brought back to the Kana Khone villagers.
 There he is taught meditation ...
 See full summary »

-When the owner of a major elephant camp is murdered, Kham finds himself the number one suspect and on the run from both the police and the deceased's vengeful the twin nieces.
+When the owner of a major elephant camp is murdered, Kham finds himself the number one suspect and on the run from both the police and the deceased's vengeful twin nieces.
 But luck is on Kham's side when he runs into an Interpol agent sent to Thailand on a secret mission.
 Written by

 12 of 17 people found this review helpful.

 Was this review helpful to you?